microsoft/Mastering-the-Marketplace/docs/container/index.md

 - Packaging the artifacts
 - Deploying the final product

-## Deploying Solution Images to an Azure Container Registry
+## Deploying solution images to an Azure Container Registry

 <a href="https://go.microsoft.com/fwlink/?linkid=2212158" target="_blank">Video</a>